What is amblyopia?

 To help make the diagnosis, the doctor will ask about symptoms, any family members who have had vision problems, other possible risk factors such as low birth weight, and whether your child has trouble reading, seeing the board in school, or watching TV.

-Experts suggest that children have an eye checkup between the ages of 3 and 5, and earlier in some cases.1 If you worry about your child's eyes or vision, take him or her to an eye doctor.
-No child is too young for an eye exam.
+Experts suggest that children have an eye checkup between the ages of 3 and 5, and earlier in some cases.

 How is it treated?